-This 10 minute walk takes you on a short climb to Pukaki Bouders and gives you an opportunity to experience the geological history of the lake.
+This 10-minute walk takes you on a short climb to Pukaki Bouders and allows you to experience the geological history of the lake.
 The boulders were deposited here by the Tasman Glacier over 10,000 years ago.
-The walk starts on the side of Highway 80 (the road to Aoraki/Mout Cook National park.
-Look out for a parking area not far from the turn off from Highway 8
+The walk starts on Highway 80 (the road to Aoraki/Mout Cook National park.
+Look out for a parking area not far from the turnoff from Highway 8

 Aoraki/Mount Cook National Park

 Aoraki is home to most of New Zealand’s tallest peaks, including the country’s highest mountain, Mt Cook at 3753 meters and Mt Tasman.
 A day ago, we stood on the Fox glacier near the summit of Mt Cook, and now we were approaching the mountain from the opposite (eastern) side.
 This side of the National Park was a towering wall of jagged peaks covered by the flowing ice of the Sefton Glacier.
 The strikingly beautiful scenery of Mt Cook served as the representation of the Pass of Caradhras in The Fellowship of the Ring movie.

 The mountains of the Southern Alps are considered to be quite young – less than ten million years old, and they are still building at a rate of 5-10 mm per year.
 It’s estimated that approximately 25 km of build-up has occurred, however, weather erosion is counteracting the build-up.

 Unfortunately, our packed schedule did not allow enough time to explore the National Park properly.
 However, the 40 min drive along the lakeshore towards the towering peaks gave us a deep appreciation of the vastness of the landscape.
 We visited the kiosk at the park’s entrance and enjoyed some hot tea in the fresh alpine air.
 But there are many more things to do at Mount Cook if you have more time.